 Whether you are 5 or 50, life can be complicated!
 At Longacre we are dedicated to helping the children to navigate the ever-changing world around them.
 We aim to enable them to understand themselves and the world around them and this is pivotal to all that we do.

 We are committed to creating a dialogue for the children around mental health that is open and understood and without stigma.
-As of Easter 2021 we will have an appointed Designated Mental Health Lead who will work across the whole school, and from September 2021 a new leadership role focusing on the wellbeing of all children, staff and parents.
-The wellbeing and mental health of our school community is a top priority and this is reflected within all our policies.
+We have a Designated Mental Health Lead who works across the whole school, and an Assistant Head (Pastoral) who works alongside our whole school community to make sure that the wellbeing and mental health is a top priority, which is reflected within our policies and whole school ethos.

-We are proud to be part of AS Tracking which helps us identify, at an early stage, those children who are at a hidden risk of developing social and emotional difficulties; we know how to help them and can track their progress over the coming terms.
+We use a pastoral management system called PASS which helps identify, at an early stage, those children who are at a hidden risk of developing social and emotional difficulties; we know how to help them and can track their progress over the coming terms.
 The aim is that working proactively and strategically will result in significantly reducing the number of children in need of critical pastoral support in the future.
-The children answer comprehensive surveys every half term from which we collate action plans and talking points around children we have highlighted.
+The children answer comprehensive surveys twice a year which we collate action plans and talking points around children we have highlighted.

 Types of support available: